pridiltal/priweb/content/home/about.md

 +++
 Hi!

-I'm a PhD candidate at Monash University, Autralia, Department of Econometrics and Business Statistics.
+I'm a PhD candidate at Monash University, Australia, Department of Econometrics and Business Statistics.
 My research centers around computational statistics.
 My dissertation focuses on anomaly detection in streaming time series data.
 I am also interested in general data science problems.

 I am passionate about R and  anything that is even slightly related to R. You can find some of my projects [here](https://prital.netlify.com/#projects).

-Apart from  reserch, I like to explore science in nature.
+Apart from  research, I like to explore science in nature.
 Visit me on [twitter](https://twitter.com/prital19), there I post mostly about R related blog post, science and nature.